antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

  ## Product Findings and Decisions

 This data has been very useful to the .NET Core team for a year now.
-We have made multiple decisions based on this data.
-We have also coorelated it with other data, for example .NET Core download data and [Docker pull counts](https://hub.docker.com/r/microsoft/), to help validate and understand various trends.
+In some cases, like looking at overall usage or at the usage of specific commands, we are very reliant on this data to make decisions.
+For more specific decisions, like the case of removing the OpenSSL dependency on macOS, we used the data as secondary evidence to user feedback.

 Here are some interesting findings that we have made based on this data:

-- .NET Core usage is growing.
+- .NET Core usage is growing -- >10% per month.
-- .NET Core usage is geographically diverse.
+- .NET Core usage is geographically diverse -- used in n countries and all continents.
-- The CLI scenario is at least as important as we thought it was.
-We should continue and increase our focus on the CLI tools and experiences.
+- .NET Core CLI tools are a very important part of the overall .NET Core experience -- relative to .NET Framework, the CLI tools are novel.
-- Developers do not use the .NET Core SDK the same way on Windows, macOS and Linux.
+- Developers do not use the .NET Core SDK the same way on Windows, macOS and Linux -- the popular commands are different per OS.
-- The publishing model for .NET Core apps is likely confusing some people.
+- The publishing model for .NET Core apps is likely confusing some people -- the difference in the popular commands suggests a use of .NET Core that differs from our guidance (more investigation needed).
-- We have more work to do to reach out to the Linux and macOS communities.
+- We have more work to do to reach out to the Linux and macOS communities -- we would like to see increased use of .NET Core on thoses OSes.
-- Our approach to supporting Linux (one build per distro) isn't providing broad enough support.
+- Our approach to supporting Linux (one build per distro) isn't providing broad enough support -- .NET Core was used on n Linux distros yet it only works well on y distros.
-- There are gaps in the data that limit our understanding (for example, if the SDK is running in a container).
+- There are gaps in the data that limit our understanding -- we would like to know if the SDK is running in a container, for example.

 We have immediate and longer-lead plans based on this data: